Notificaciones

 , which helps with registering the required COM components and calling your Electron app with the entered user data.

-This allows you to determine ahead of time whether or not Windows will silently throw the notification away.
+This module allows you to determine ahead of time whether or not Windows will silently throw the notification away.

 macOS